domapic/webhook-domapic-module/README.md

 ## Stand alone usage

-Domapic modules are intended to be used through Domapic Controller, but can be used as stand-alone services as well.
+Domapic modules are intended to be used through Domapic Controller, but can be used as an stand-alone service as well.
 Follow next instructions to use the built-in api by your own:

 ### Rest API